-Otherwise, the error you encountered is a “Missing Media” type alert, which typically indicates an outdated version of Final Cut Pro.
-Please update the app (for free, via App Store) and the problem should be resolved.
+Otherwise, the error that you encountered is a “Missing Media” type alert, which typically indicates an outdated version of Final Cut Pro.
+Please update the app (for free, via App Store).

-If you don't see any FCP updates available, then most likely you are working on an old version of macOS.
-In this case, please update your operating system to the latest version first – only then you will be able to update FCP to the latest version.
+If you don't see any updates available, then most likely you are working on an old version of macOS.
+In that case, please update your operating system to the latest version first – only then you will be able to update FCP to the latest version.

 Type in your macOS admin password when prompted (you will not see visual feedback when typing the password – type it in “blindly” and then press Enter).
-If the command returns any errors, then send a screenshot of Terminal's window to our Customer Support.
-If the command executed without errors open FCP and check if the problem has been solved.
+If the command returns any errors, then send a screenshot of the Terminal's window to our Customer Support.
+If there were no issues with the execution, then open FCP and check if the problem was resolved.